-The marijuana plant paved the way for the discovery of the endocannabinoid system in our bodies, and now botanists and natural scientists are finding that plant cannabinoids are more prevalent than we realized.
+The cannabis plant paved the way for the discovery of the endocannabinoid system in our bodies.
+Now botanists and natural scientists are finding that cannabinoid-like molecules in plants are more prevalent than first realized.
 All of the plants listed above have valuable therapeutic properties.
 Many of them have been used as traditional medicines for centuries.
 We’re only just beginning to understand why they’ve proven to be so useful.

 Have you used any of these plants as natural medicines?
 How did they work for you?
 Let us know on social media or in the comments below.

 - 10 Powerful Ways Cannabis Can Benefit Cancer Patients - August 15, 2017